Materials-Consortia/OPTIMADE/optimade.md

 The `"references"` relationship is used to provide bibliographic references for any of the entry types.
 It relates an entry with any number of `"reference"` entries.
-`"reference"` entries, mentioned in the returned JSON document, SHOULD be included in the top-level `"included"` field as per the
-[JSON API 1.0 specification](https://jsonapi.org/format/1.0/#fetching-includes).
+Entries of type `"reference"`, if mentioned in the returned JSON document, SHOULD be included in the top-level `"included"` field as per the [JSON API 1.0 specification](https://jsonapi.org/format/1.0/#fetching-includes).

 Example: